guoyoujia/commie_BBQ/README.md

 ## Marinade

 The basal marinade can be premade by mixing all the liquids with sugar and stored in fridge.
 Fennel seed needs to be added right before marination.
-Every pound meat together with one onion need 1/4 cup of premade marinade.
+One big red onion and 1/4 cup of premade marinade are needed per pound of meat.

 - 1/4 cup of huangjiu (Chinese: 黄酒; 'yellow wine').
 - 1/4 cup of laochou (Chinese: 老抽; 'dark soy sause').